LmanTW/nvim/README.md

 <Meta-z>: Undo.
 <y>: Copy the selected content.
 (Visual mode)
-<p>: Past.
+<p>: Paste.
 (Normal and Visual mode, use system shortcut in Insert mode.)

 <a>: Add to the start of every selected lines.
 (Visual mode)
 | Stand for "Add".